-nargit 0 Posted December 13, 2020 Report Share Posted December 13, 2020 I don't think ROG Aura Terminal does what you thing.
+nargit Posted December 13, 2020 Report Posted December 13, 2020 I don't think ROG Aura Terminal does what you thing.
 It's more like an extension to add led.
 Nevertheless I do have the same question, can we use any ARGB Splitters to be able to have 2 TT Sync Controller and use more than 9 rgb fans from thermaltek ?
 On my side I have a 1000D case and it comes with a Commander Pro (that is able to be linked in series) whereas the TT Sync Controller, looks like cannot be linked and at the same time used by Asus AURA.
-Quote Link to post Share on other sites
+Quote

-TheMacdonut 0 Posted February 9 Report Share Posted February 9 I currently have two Sync Controllers running in my machine off of one 5v argb header.
+TheMacdonut Posted February 9, 2021 Report Posted February 9, 2021 I currently have two Sync Controllers running in my machine off of one 5v argb header.
 I have a rog b550 gaming f and currently 3 140mm trio fans.
 I'm running two on one controller and 1 on the other.
 I have full control in aura sync of the lights and the rpm of the fans I can set also.
 So yes it can work.
 My hope is that I will be able to run 6/7 trio fans in total, I'm just not sure yet if that will be too many leds for the argb signal to carry to or if the sync controllers themselves draw power from the header in addition to their sata supply, as this might cause issues too.
 I'll post more when I know.
-Quote Link to post Share on other sites
+Quote

 Recommended Posts